-Barcelona’s City Council then decided that the only way to move forward was to transform city’s economy and social profile, and promote new economy based on knowledge industries, modern-city tourism, and quality infrastructure for residents, investors, and visitors alike.
-Technology became an essential tool to make Barcelona more inclusive, productive, self-sufficient, innovative, and community-oriented.
+Barcelona’s City Council then decided that the only way to move forward was to transform city’s economy and social profile and promote a new economy based on knowledge industries, modern-city tourism, and quality infrastructure for residents, investors, and visitors alike.
+As a result, Technology became an essential tool to make Barcelona more inclusive, productive, self-sufficient, innovative, and community-oriented.

 In 2010s Barcelona’s strategy and focus to become a smart city started to take shape.
 City Council started to view the modernization process as a way to reinforce Barcelona’s smart city brand and become a reference for all other cities seeking to redirect their economies.

 The Smart City Expo and World Congress, held for the first time in 2011, helped to launch and promote this policy.

 Barcelona Smart City Strategy

 In 2013, having realized the importance of explicit smart-city strategy, the City Council started to work on one, in order to become the first truly smart city in Spain.
 In the process, they also formulated this definition of a smart city: “a self-sufficient city of productive neighborhoods at human speed, inside a hyper-connected zero emissions metropolitan area“.
 Barcelona aimed at using new technologies and infrastructure to foster economic growth and guarantee a greater quality of life for its citizens.